 sudo apt remove virtualbox virtualbox-*

 Note that this will not remove the virtual machines and the files associated with the operating systems you installed using VirtualBox.
-That’s not entirely a bad thing because you may want to keep them safe to use it later or in some other system.
+That’s not an entirely bad thing, because you may want to keep them safe and use them later or in some other system.

-I hope you were able to pick one of the methods to install VirtualBox.
-I would also advise installing VirtualBox Guest Additions on Ubuntu or whatever guest system you are using in VM to get a better and smoother experience.
+I hope you were able to use one of these methods to install VirtualBox.
+I’d also advise installing VirtualBox Guest Additions on Ubuntu or whatever guest system you’re using in your VM to get a better and smoother experience.

 I’ll also write about using it effectively in another article.
-For the moment, if you have and tips or suggestions or any questions, feel free to leave a comment below.
+For the moment, if you have any tips, suggestions or questions, feel free to leave a comment below.